turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 Now that we have a fully developed API, go ahead and delete the "Hello World" endpoint and the test that calls it.

-### Fleshing Out the RatingRepository
+### Fleshing Out the RatingsRepository

-Convert each method in the `RatingRepository` to use the remote API rather than the Rating model.
+Convert each method in the `RatingsRepository` to use the remote API rather than the Rating model.

 Verify in the browser that everything still works.